This post contains affiliate links. Read the full disclosure here.

 Nope!
 Chilling cookie dough often helps cookies to not spread too much when they're baked, but these vegan ginger snap cookies are meant to spread and be fairly thin, so there's no chilling required!

 -Ice cream sandwiches: Add a couple scoops of vegan ice cream in between the cookies for an easy but impressive holiday treat!

-If you make this recipe, let me know how it went in the comments, I’d love to hear from you!
-You can also tag me on Instagram @cookiedoughdiaries so I can check it out!
-If you want to save this recipe for later, you can pin it using the Pinterest button below.
+If you make this recipe, let me know how it went in the comments below, I’d love to hear from you!
+You can also tag me on Instagram or Facebook so I can check it out!

 - ½ cup vegan butter

 - ½ cup granulated sugar

 - 2 cups all-purpose flour